Editorial take: The Platinum Card from Amex

 |

 The granddaddy of premium cards with Centurion Lounge access, hotel elite status, and a mountain of credits.
-The $695 fee stings, but if you use even half the credits, you come out ahead.
+The $895 fee stings, but if you use even half the credits, you come out ahead.

 The business version of Sapphire Preferred with one of the highest sign-up bonuses around.
-3x on shipping, travel, and advertising plus full UR transfer access.
-A no-brainer for business owners.
+3x on travel, shipping, internet/phone, and advertising (capped $150k/yr combined) plus full UR transfer access.
+Chase has added once-per-lifetime language; treat the bonus as a one-time opportunity.

 Card details on this page reflect the most recent data we've verified against the issuer's own site.
-Sign-up bonuses and fees can change at any time — confirm the current offer on the issuer's page before applying.
+Sign-up bonuses and fees can change at any time, confirm the current offer on the issuer's page before applying.